wp-plugins/orbisius-child-theme-creator/readme.txt

 This plugin allows you to quickly create child themes from any theme that you have currently installed on your site/blog.
 It also creates rtl.css if exists in the parent theme.

-= New and Important =
+= Important =
-We have noticed that some child themes created by this plugin do not work as expected.
+> We have noticed that some child themes created by this plugin do not work as expected.
-This is not a bug in this plugin but could be caused by theme authors using custom theme frameworks and/or do not using WordPress' recommended functions for themes supporting child themes.
+> This is not a bug in this plugin but could be caused by theme authors using custom theme frameworks and/or do not using WordPress' recommended functions for themes that support child themes.
+> Please check with the created of the theme first to see if their theme supports child themes.

 We have launched a **FREE** service that allows you to setup a test/sandbox WordPress site in seconds.
 No technical knowledge is required.
 Join today and test themes and plugins before you actually put them on your live site.
 For more info go to: